bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 NEWS
 =======
+10/04/2012
+- ofxQNXSoundStream is now using SDL instead of QSA.
+Seems to be providing low latency audio without distortions.

 06/04/2012
 - Added x86 binaries for use with the simulator
 - Updated example project config files for the simulator (Set the project to Simulator-Debug)